salihmarangoz/turkish_tea_optimization/README.md

 # turkish_tea_optimization

 My journey to find the best way for brewing tea.
 Still implementing.
+I just need to continue brewing tea instead of making coffee to develop this further.

 ```bash
 $ pip3 install optuna notebook